Call to book01904 521 936

 Day 12 - Jaipur

-Discovering the 'Pink City' of Jaipur on a full-day sightseeing tour, we travel by Jeep firstly to the Amber Fort, located high on a hillside overlooking Maota Lake.
-We have time here to explore the ornate rooms within the palace complex before our tour continues to the ornately decorated City Palace - home to the current Maharajah of Jaipur as well as an early 18th-century Astronomical Observatory.
-We also drive past the Palace of the Winds, a stunning façade built in 1799 whose intricately latticed windows were designed to allow the ladies of the royal household to look out over the streets below without being seen themselves.
+Discovering the 'Pink City' of Jaipur on a full-day sightseeing tour, we travel by Jeep, first seeing the Amber Fort, located high on a hillside overlooking Maota Lake.
+We have the chance to explore the ornate rooms of the palace complex, before we experience the city in a unique way, travelling on pink tuk-tuks, run entirely by women, a wonderful way to explore Jaipur.
+Next, we continue our tour to the City Palace, home to the current Maharajah of Jaipur, and to an early 18th-century Astronomical Observatory.
+We also drive past the Palace of the Winds, a stunning façade built in 1799 whose intricately latticed windows were designed to allow the ladies of the royal household to look over the streets below without being seen.

 Day 13 - Delhi